tHeFinAlGoaT/Rbx-Flip-Sniper/README.md

 # Rbx-Flip-Sniper
-This is a PoC for sniping limited items with a low $/1k robux rate in RBX Flip marketplace
+This is a PoC for sniping limited items with a low $/1k robux rate in RBX Flip marketplace. <br/>
+This is my first project and a PoC, so please help me improve this code if you can!
 # Requirements
 [Python 3.x](https://www.python.org/downloads/release/python-3110/)
 # Tutorial